kabhatia7/kabhatia7.github.io/content/projects.md

   Wrote an article analyzing thousands of Anime.
 Used R to find and visualize insights of the data.

-*SkillsDemonstrated:* Data Preprocssing, Data Visualization, and Rmarkdown in R
+*Skills Demonstrated:* Data Preprocssing and Data Visualization in R

 * **Slackverse Vignette:**